 On August 31, 2017, Revival entered into a four year earn-in and related stock purchase agreement (the Agreement) with Meridian Gold Company and Meridian Beartrack Co. (subsidiaries of Yamana) by which Revival may acquire a 100% interest in Meridian Beartrack Co., owner of the Beartrack Property.
-On May 8, 2019, and May 20, 2020 Revival executed amendments to the Agreement (together, the Amended Agreement) to acquire Meridian Beartrack Co.
+On May 8, 2019, and May 20, 2020 Revival executed amendments to the Agreement (together, the "Amended Agreement") to acquire Meridian Beartrack Co.
 The following is a summary of the Amended Agreement.

-Revival may acquire Meridian Beartrack by making a cash payment of US\$250,000 (paid), delivering four million shares of Revival (delivered), spending US\$10 million on exploration and funding certain O&M costs during a five year earn-in period (approximately US\$6.7 million spent as of the date of this Report).
-Upon completion of the acquisition, Revival will assume future site O&M costs and closure obligations.
-Revival will be required to complete a Mineral Resource estimate and report it in accordance with NI 43-101 and make a cash payment equal to the greater of US\$6/oz of gold in Mineral Resources or US\$15/oz of gold in Mineral Reserves based on the Mineral Reserve and Mineral Resource estimate at the end of year seven which includes all Mineral Resources or Mineral Reserves discovered and determined during the five year earn in period and a two year period post earn-in (Table 4 3).
+Revival may acquire Meridian Beartrack by making a cash payment of US\$250,000 (paid), delivering four million shares of Revival (delivered), spending US\$10 million on exploration and funding certain O&M costs during a five year earn-in period (approximately US\$10.5 million spent as of September 30, 2021).
+Upon completion of the acquisition, Revival will assume future site O&M cost obligations including site bonding surety.
+Such costs are to be determined at the time of assuming the interest in the property but are estimated at this time to be approximately \$850,000 annually.
+The current face of the bond is US\$10.2 million.Revival will be required to complete a Mineral Resource estimate and report it in accordance with NI 43-101 and make a cash payment equal to the greater of US\$6/oz of gold in Mineral Resources or US\$15/oz of gold in Mineral Resources or the Mineral Reserve and Mineral Resource estimate at the end of year seven which includes all Mineral Resources or Mineral Reserves discovered and determined during the five year earn in period and a two year period post earn-in (Table 4 3).
 Revival will also be required to pay a 1.50% Net Smelter Return (NSR) royalty, 0.50% of which is capped at US\$2 million.